Illinois Mosquito And Vector Control Association Constitution and Bylaws

 Section 2.
 At all meetings of this Association, all Associate Members and Honorary Members shall be permitted to take part in the discussions and proceedings, but only the DESIGNATED REPRESENTATIVES of each District or Agency shall be entitled to vote.

 Section 3.
-Applications for Associate Membership in this Association shall apply in writing to the Secretary-Treasurer and upon payment of dues shall become an Associate Member.
+Applications for Associate Membership in this Association shall apply in writing to the Secretary and upon payment of dues to the Treasurer shall become an Associate Member.

 Section 4.
 Any individual who has performed some outstanding deed or some outstanding service in the interest of mosquito control in the State of Illinois or elsewhere shall be eligible for election to Honorary Membership upon recommendation of three (3) or more Voting Members’ DESIGNATED REPRESENTATIVES.
 After at least ten (10) days’ notice in writing to all Voting Members, such recommendation shall be presented at the annual meeting of the Association and such individual shall become an Honorary Member of the Association upon election by a majority vote of the DESIGNATED REPRESENTATIVES present at the meeting at which a quorum is present.